Definition: What Are Mental Models?

 - How to Spot a Common Mental Error That Leads to Misguided Thinking

-- First Principles: Elon Musk and Bill Thurston on the Power of Thinking for Yourself
+- First Principles: Elon Musk on How to Think for Yourself